GenesisFR/HowToBecomeGoodAtShooters/README.md

 - in close quarters combat, he can use his shock paddles to lethal effect
 - destroying the medical pack on his back will prevent him from reviving allies and shock everyone nearby
 - elites will revive fallen enemies faster and provide the revived target with an overheal along with some armor should they revive a Veteran, Elite or Named enemy
+- mobs revived also have their weak points repaired (TODO: verify this information)

 #### RPG
 - unleashes rocket propelled grenades at enemies